 Praia da Marinha, Algarve, Portugal

-Praia da Marinha.
-Praia da Marinha is a small bay with bright blue and turquoise water encompassed by limestone cliffs.
-There are a variety of different rock formations, including arches, caves, and ledges that are accessible from the shore and make for a nice swim.
+Praia da Marinha is a small bay with bright blue and turquoise water encompassed limestone cliffs.
+Various rock formations, including arches, caves, and ledges, are accessible from the shore and make for a nice swim.

 Stefanou Beach, Crete, Greece

 Cameron often asks me what my favorite beach in the world is, and I always tell him that Stefanou Beach is up there.
 Stefanou Beach, or Seitan Limania, is a small beach on the Greek island of Crete.

 22km northeast of Chania and 2km east of the village Chordaki lies this tranquil place.
 To access this Crete beach you’ll need to drive down a steep path, followed by a hike down from the parking area.
 Bring water and snacks as there is nothing in the area.

 Stefanou is nestled in a tiny cove that looks like a “Z” shape from above.
 This is a pebble and sand beach, it’s not a large beach able to hold many people.
 So during peak summer season plan to arrive early or later in the day.